mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/storage/static-local-volume/index.md

 -   You have access to a Linux, macOS, or Windows computer with a supported operating system version.

--   You have a provisioned `konvoy` cluster that uses the `localvolumeprovisioner` platform application, but have not added any other Kommander applications to the cluster yet.
+-   You have a provisioned `dkp` cluster that uses the `localvolumeprovisioner` platform application, but have not added any other Kommander applications to the cluster yet.

 For this tutorial, you **do not deploy** using all the default settings as described in the [Quick start guide][quickstart].